Municipal Museum of Caxias do Sul: History

 The collection has grown without a defined criterion and has accumulated a quantity of irrelevant pieces.
 In 1965, a campaign was launched to merge the museum of the Centro de Tradições Gaúchas Rincão da Lealdade with the Municipal Museum and make it a historical museum only, discarding its natural history collections and everything that had no historical interest.
 The idea caused controversy and was refuted by Demetrio Niederaurer, who considered the natural history section important as a didactic instrument.

 The headquarters was demolished in 1967, and the museum's collection was transferred to the Rincão da Lealdade, when most of the pieces were lost.
 The museum remained forgotten until 1974, when, during the preparations for the centennial celebrations of Italian immigration, scheduled for 1975, the community's attention turned to it.
 For its reopening it was necessary to find a new headquarters; the old Morandi Otolini family mansion was chosen.
 The building, built in 1884 and expanded with an additional floor in 1893, was put up for auction in 1894 and acquired by the Municipal Government for 3.62 contos de réis, initially serving as a prison, school, and police station.
 In 1919, the Municipal Government was installed in the old mansion, where it remained until 1974.
 At that time the building was completely overpopulated, as it housed almost all municipal offices.
 It was then decided that the City Hall would be transferred to the large pavilion where the Grape Festival exhibitions were held.

-In 1974, the Municipal Museum began the transfer process.
+In 1974, the museum began the transfer process.
 Under the coordination of museologist Maria Frigeri Horn, the museum organized a permanent exhibition room, a 19th-century room, a 20th-century room, a furniture room, a sacred art room, and room for temporary exhibitions, in addition to administrative spaces and others for various events.
 A public campaign was launched in the press to collect donations to reconstitute the dispersed archive.
 In early 1975, the creation of the Municipal Historical Archive was already planned, to operate in the same premises as the museum.